-The topography within 2 miles of Mérida is essentially flat, with a maximum elevation change of 79 feet, and an average elevation above sea level of 39 feet.
-Within 10 miles contains only modest variations in elevation (174 feet).
-Within 50 miles contains significant variations in elevation (574 feet).
+The topography within 2 miles of Mérida is essentially flat, with a maximum elevation change of 79 feet and an average elevation above sea level of 39 feet.
+Within 10 miles is essentially flat (174 feet).
+Within 50 miles contains only modest variations in elevation (574 feet).

 The area within 2 miles of Mérida is covered by artificial surfaces (99%), within 10 miles by cropland (73%) and artificial surfaces (20%), and within 50 miles by cropland (40%) and water (26%).

 This report illustrates the typical weather in Mérida, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There is only a single weather station, Manuel Crescencio Rejón International Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Mérida.

 At a distance of 6 kilometers from Mérida, closer than our threshold of 150 kilometers, this station is deemed sufficiently nearby to be relied upon as our primary source for temperature and dew point records.

 The station records are corrected for the elevation difference between the station and Mérida according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 Please note that the station records themselves may additionally have been back-filled using other nearby stations or the MERRA-2 reanalysis.